hknd23/idcempy/docs/idcempy_tutorial.rst

    # offsetx = offset of X.  By Default is zero.
    # offsetz = offset of z

+The run-time for this ZiOPC model is 4261.707 seconds.
 The results are stored in the attributes of :class:`zmiopc.IopCModel`.

 .. testoutput::